 Surgery is usually not recommended if the cause is swelling of both glands, since this will have little impact on future blood pressure.
 Also, the adrenal glands produce other hormones that are very important to normal body functions.
 In these situations, medications that block the effect of aldosterone causing salt and water retention in the kidney can be used.

-The medication most commonly used to treat primary hyperaldosteronism (spironolactone) can cause high blood potassium and low blood salt (hyponatraemia) as it blocks the action of aldosterone.
+The medication most commonly used to treat primary hyperaldosteronism (called spironolactone) can cause high blood potassium and low blood salt (hyponatraemia) as it blocks the action of aldosterone.
 It can affect periods in women and in men it can also cause impotence and enlargement of breast tissue, as it blocks the action of testosterone.
-Eplerenone is an alternative drug that works through the same mechanism as spironolactone but without the sex hormone side-effects; eplerenone is much more expensive.
+Eplerenone is an alternative drug that works through the same mechanism as spironolactone but without the sex hormone side-effects; however eplerenone is much more expensive.

 Pregnant women or those of child bearing age would usually not be offered spironolactone as it can have serious effects on the developing baby.

 The main consequence of primary hyperaldosteronism is high blood pressure, which leads to an increased risk of heart disease and strokes, as well as disease of the peripheral blood vessels, the eyes, and the kidneys.
 However, treatment for hyperaldosteronism can be very effective and is primarily aimed at reducing these long-term complications of high blood pressure.
 Patients who require long-term medication for this condition may need regular follow-up appointments with their doctor.

 Last reviewed: Apr 2020